 Three positive votes and two considered this flavor their favorite.

-Considering that they are new flavors, the price is 19.99?, which gives a value of 0.40? per dose.
+Taking into account that they are new flavors, the price is 19.99?, which gives a value of 0.40? per dose.

 Where to buy?

-*Discount may vary according to current promotions, but as a rule it is 35%.
+*The discount may vary according to current promotions, but as a rule it is 35%.

-But BCAA's are a very attractive price.
+But are BCAAs at a very attractive price.

-That's what sets them apart.
+That's what makes them stand out.

 But don't forget, they're just BCAA's.